mtorres253/mtorres253.github.io/chapt-9/index.md

 ---
 layout: default
 title: Goal Attainment
-body: We talk a lot about goals, but most people think of them only in a practical sense.
+description: We talk a lot about goals, but most people think of them only in a practical sense.
 Here we are going to focus on their emotional impact as well.
 It is important to have a long term vision because it can act as a motivator and give us a sense of purpose.
 However, in order to get there without feeling overwhelmed, we need milestones along the way.
 This is where creating attainable goals are crucial.
 ---
 # Chapter 9: Goal Attainment

 The long view, small steps and positive emotions

-We talk a lot about goals, but most people think of them only in a practical sense.
-Here we are going to focus on their emotional impact as well.
-It is important to have a long term vision because it can act as a motivator and give us a sense of purpose.
-However, in order to get there without feeling overwhelmed, we need milestones along the way.
-This is where creating attainable goals are crucial.
+{{ page.description }}

 ## The Big Goals